Ohwoghere/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content of the directory in long format
+display user and group ID, numerical in long format